oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ![text-embedding-3-small](images/text-embedding-3-small.png)

-You can now navigate to the Database tab in the AI Explorer to see the list of all the vector stores that have been created.
+You can now navigate to the Database tab in the framework to see the list of all the vector stores that have been created.
 If needed, you can easily delete them with a single click.

 ![database-vector-store-list](images/database-vector-store-list.png)